Gary-GenLi/Email-Campaign-Analysis-SQL/README.md

 - **Importance of Retention and Churn Rates**: These metrics are vital for understanding the long-term success of campaigns.
 - **Need for Cross-Departmental Collaboration**: Defining relevant indicators and timeframes requires input from various departments to ensure comprehensive evaluation.

-The project underscores the importance of accurate data modeling in deriving meaningful insights and optimizing email marketing strategies.